Kajetan-N/new-world/README.md

 # new-world
 new-coding
-Kajetan here, trying this amazing new computer programming GitHub :)
+Kajetan here, trying this amazing computer programming GitHub :)
 Thank you for this tutorials!